Shawnee Indians

 Identifier: S2185

-Scope and Contents There are four items in this collection: (1) Rev. George Knight Hester's 1851 Diary, which is really a memoir, consisting of 18 typed pages; (2-3) a partial letter from Saguaches, Colorado, written on November 14, no year, to "Sister dear" on brown paper with no signature, accompanied by a transcription of the letter; and (4) "Papers Relating To The Hester Family" compiled by the Indiana State Library, 1926.
-The 1851 document gives the family history from Germany to America,...
+There are three items in this collection: (1) Rev. George Knight Hester's 1851 diary, which is really a memoir, consisting of 18 typed pages; (2-3) an undated partial letter from Saguaches, Colorado, to "Sister dear" accompanied by a transcription of the letter; and (4) "Papers Relating To The Hester Family" compiled by the Indiana State Library, 1926.
+The 1851 document gives the family history from Germany to America, settlement in the Northwest Territory (now Clark County,...

 Native American treaties photostat collection